 In greater Baltimore, as with other metropolitan areas across Maryland, victims injured in roadway collisions may find that they have grounds to file a personal injury claim against certain negligent parties.
 The exact facts and circumstances surrounding a particular traffic accident, as well as the nature and extent of the victim’s injuries, will have a bearing on whether or not it is advisable to pursue compensation.

-As automobile and commercial trucking accident attorneys, the legal staff at Lebowitz & Mzhen, LLC, understands that traffic wrecks can happen quickly and with little advance notice, yet the results can be painful, if not altogether fatal.
+As automobile and commercial trucking accident attorneys, the legal staff at Lebowitz & Mzhen Personal Injury Lawyers, understands that traffic wrecks can happen quickly and with little advance notice, yet the results can be painful, if not altogether fatal.
 Car- and motorcycle-related roadway collisions can be serious enough, but as every driver surely can understand, any crash involving a large commercial motor vehicle (CMV) can only up the ante for bodily injury or even death.

 Serious trucking-related accidents can inflict catastrophic injuries on the occupants of a much smaller passenger vehicle.
 Regardless of how large or heavy one’s personal vehicle -- be it a four-door sedan, a big passenger van, outsized SUV or seemingly well-built pickup truck -- the odds are that no private car or light truck will be able to stand up to the punishment from an impact delivered by a 30-ton CMV traveling at highway speeds.
 The laws of physics do not yield for families in minivans or newlyweds in a limousine; if the car in which you are traveling is struck by an 18-wheeler, there will likely be injuries.